bjornpagen/bjornpagen.com/day-7807/en_US.md

   - Wireframe out the whole agency site along with routes.
   - Write out the copy for the entire wireframe.
   - Mockup the entire site in Figma, finally implementing styles.
-  - Implement the whole site SvelteKit.
+  - Implement the whole site in SolidStart.

 ## Ideas for a secure Linux Desktop